The REPL (Read-Eval-Print Loop) is a fundamental tool in MicroPython that allows us to interact directly with the board in real time.

 >>> machine.Pin. #<-- here you press Tab

-This will display a list of methods and attributes available in the Pin
+This will show a list of available methods and attributes in the Pin class.

-The REPL allows you to edit lines of code before executing them.
-You can move the cursor with the ←
+The REPL allows editing lines of code before executing them.
+You can move the cursor with the ← and → arrows, and delete characters with Backspace or Delete.

 Although the REPL is designed for single-line commands, you can execute more complex code blocks using indentation.
 For example: